GWC-DCMB/ozobotLessons/time_machine/README.md

 This activity is catered to middle school and high school students attending a day long Science Career Day with a 45 minute programming and robotics unit.
 Concepts covered include binary numbers, Boolean values, and conditional statements.

+Generic track and Genetic Testing track also provided to change the theme of the activity but teach the same skills and use the same code.

 ## Resources
 - [Presentation](TimeMachine_presentation.pptx)
 - [Lesson Plans](TimeMachine_lesson_plans.pdf)